Environmental impact of fashion: Microfiber pollution

 Textiles shed microfibers at every stage of their life cycle, from production, to use, to end of life disposal.
 These fibers end up in the soil, air, lakes, and oceans.
 Microfiber pollution has existed as long as the textile industry has, but only recently has it come under public scrutiny.
 The Ocean Wise Conservation Association produced a study discussing the textile waste.
 For polyester, it stated that on average, humans shed around 20 to 800 mg micro polyester waste for every kg textile washed.
 A smaller amount for nylon is found; for every kg of fabrics washed, around 11 to 63 mg of nylon microfiber waste are shed into bodies of water.
 Washing synthetic textiles releases microplastics and microfibers into the oceans.
 This type of waste is most commonly found from washing machine cycles, where fibers of clothes fall loose during the tumbling process.
 An individual domestic load of laundry can shed up to 700,000 microfibers.

 The Association also released a study stating that on average, households in the United States and Canada produce around 135 grams of microfibers, which is equivalent to 22 kilotons of microfibers released to the wastewater annually.
-These wastewater will go through various waste water treatment plants, however, around 878 tons of those 22 kilotons were left untreated and hence, thrown into the ocean.
+This wastewater will go through various waste water treatment plants, however, around 878 tons of those 22 kilotons were left untreated and hence, thrown into the ocean.

 Textiles are the main source of microfibers in the environment.
 Thirty five percent of the microplastics that are found in marine ecosystems, such as shorelines, are from synthetic microfibers and nanofibers.
 Such microfibers affect marine life in that fish or other species in the marine ecosystems consume them, which end up in the intestine and harm the animals.
 Microfibers have been found in the digestive tracts of widely consumed fish and shellfish.
 These fish are then consumed by humans, which leads to the absorption of micro pollutants in the fish in a process called biomagnification.
 Predators of the affected marine species are also harmed, as they ingest the microfibers previously ingested by their prey.
 The yearly shellfish consumption of microplastics was found to be 11,000 pieces, and microfibers were found in eighty three percent of fish caught in one lake in Brazil.
 In one study, the food consumption rates decreased in crabs who were eating food with plastic microfibers, which further lead to the available energy for growth to also decrease.

 Techniques to address the environmental impacts of the fashion industry include a marine algal bioabsorbent, which could be used for dye removal through rich algal surface chemistry through heteroatom containing functional groups.